 In addition, he has been honored by his fellow lawyers with numerous awards including annual inclusion in the prestigious “Best Lawyers in America” publication; “Super Lawyers;” Florida Trend’s “Legal Elite;” “Top Lawyers;” etc. He has been selected by the "Best Lawyers in America" publication as Miami "Lawyer of the Year" numerous times for representing people who were injured as a result of defective products, as well as his accomplishments in personal injury litigation.
+In 2020, he was recognized on the list of Lawdragon 500 Leading Plaintiff Consumer Lawyers.
 In addition to his experience with hazing cases, David has represented clients in a wide variety of product liability cases and obtained the first defective airbag verdict against Mercedes Benz in the country.

 This is what the Best Lawyer's website states about David’s “Lawyer of the Year” award: